Diastolic Robotics' mission is to improve patient care. We want to:

 Following that, DRI expanded into medical device consulting and software development.
 Some of the software projects include simulation and modelling programs:

 Currently DRI's software projects include apps and other software for medical professionals.
 These projects include:

 More recently, DRI is commercializing products for individualizing drug therapies, specifically neuromuscular blockers (NMB), but with many other indications in mind.
-NMB drugs are safe, but subject to frequent incidences of under- and overdosing due to dose by weight regimens.
-We have a solution that reduces (as shown in 60 patient clinical trial, please follow the following link to see the references) these incidences.
-Please view the NMB Projects page for more details.
+NMB drugs are safe, but subject to frequent incidences of under- and overdosing due to dose-by-weight regimens.
+We have a solution that reduces, these incidences, as shown in a 60 patient clinical trial.
+Please view the NMB Projects page for the details.

 diarobo and "Diastolic Robotics" are trademarks of Diastolic Robotics Incorporated